jameshyojaelee/CellAnnot-GPT/docs/api_reference.md

 # API Reference

-CellAnnot-GPT exposes a FastAPI backend.
+GPT Cell Annotator exposes a FastAPI backend.
 Below is a summary of the main endpoints.

 ## `GET /health`
 - Returns service status, LLM mode (`live` or `mock`), and cache status.